MTG/acousticbrainz-genre-dataset/README.md

 ## Working Notes and Overview Paper

 Please follow the general instructions for the working notes paper.
 Remember to cite the task overview paper in your working notes paper.
-A draft version of that paper is available [here](https://multimediaeval.github.io/2018-AcousticBrainz-Genre-Task/latex/acousticbrainz-genre-task-me18.pdf).
+The overview paper is available [here](https://multimediaeval.github.io/2018-AcousticBrainz-Genre-Task/latex/acousticbrainz-genre-task-me18.pdf).

 ## Recommended Reading
 [1] Porter, A., Bogdanov, D., Kaye, R., Tsukanov, R., Serra, X. Acousticbrainz: a community platform for gathering music information obtained from audio.
 In Proceedings of the 16th International Society for Music Information Retrieval Conference.
 Málaga, Spain, 2015, 786-792.